 3.)
 A Potluck Friendsgiving Dinner

 With a potluck style dinner, the host/hostess usually provides the meat and dessert.
-You could do a traditional turkey and a beef brisket.
-Below are some delicious options for guests to bring.
+You could do a traditional turkey and a beef brisket, or you could go rogue and do ribs and salmon.
+The choice is yours.
+Below are some delicious side dish options for guests to bring.
+You can create a sign up list where everyone chooses from a side and signs up to brings it, or you could get brave and tell your guests to bring whatever they want.
+This will depend on the style of dinner you want.

 The easiest way to set up for a potluck is to keep everything super simple.
 Check places like T J Maxx, Hobby Lobby, and Target for fun themed disposable plates, cutlery, and cups.
-Set up 6ft folding table(s) depending on the number of people you’ve invited and cover with a cute tablecloth.
+Set up 6ft folding table(s) and cover with a cute tablecloth.
 Go easy with the decorations, don’t choose anything that will take too much space, or be in the way of guests reaching for food.
 If you want candles, go for LED tea lights or battery operated candles.
 They pose a much lower risk for accidental fires.

 Think about where you want the line to start and place the plates at that end of the table.
 Cutlery can be placed in caddies and set near the plates.
 Napkins can be placed next to the cutlery caddies.
 Always have a separate table for drinks because pouring beverages can slow the line down and cause potential messes.
 The food line up should be hot foods, cold foods, room temperature foods, salads, and finally breads and rolls.
 Be sure to put condiments near the type of food they pair with such as salad dressings with the salad, and cranberry sauce near the turkey.
 To help with temperature control, you can use chafing dishes to keep foods hot, or ice platters to keep food cold.